 - Exercise regularly.
 Routines that strengthen your core and lower back support your piriformis muscle.
 When not painful, lunges and squats work the muscles in your buttocks, helping to prevent further painful episodes.

 Pain management allows you to live your best life.
-If you’re suffering from piriformis muscle pain, contact your doctor at Redefine Healthcare to set up a consultation and get therapy underway.
+If you’re suffering from piriformis muscle pain, contact your doctor at Redefine Healthcare to schedule a consultation and get therapy underway.

 In-network, tier-one facility